V-Squared/V-Squared.github.io/plan/flow/mechanical/nc-codes.md

 ---
 layout: page
-title: Nc Codes
+title: NC Codes
-subtitle: Lorem
+subtitle: Reference of G-Codes and M-Codes used in V²Flow.CAM
-abstract: Lorem Ipsum Dolar sit at met
+abstract: List of G and M Codes that we use in NC files.
+Basic reference information and links to more detailed articles.
+By limiting the number of codes is an attempt to reduce effort in testing.
-issueNo: 99999
+issueNo: 203
 readiness:
    - is-active
 table: